 Feedback from the national teams and facilitators on the efficiency of contractual agreements and the regularity of the provision of financial resources varied between countries.
-While it was very positive in countries like Portugal, Ukraine and Macedonia, in all four ROMED2/ROMACT countries there were serious interruptions in the process which undermined effectiveness.
+While it was very positive in countries like Portugal, Ukraine and "the former Yugoslav Republic of Macedonia", in all four ROMED2/ROMACT countries there were serious interruptions in the process which undermined effectiveness.